Ajaydwivedi2/TinDog-/README.md

 ## General Information
+- a website for dogs to make friends nearby.
-- The aim of this project was to learn how to use Bootstrap framework
+- The aim of this project was to learn how to use Bootstrap framework.

 ## Technologies Used